 experts, and conducting an independent investigation when needed to mount

-the most effective and aggressive defense possible.
-Contacts us for a
+the most effective defense of your case possible.
+Contacts us for a consultation

-consultation to discuss the details of your arrest and the plan for your
+to discuss the details of your arrest and the plan for your upcoming court date.

 The ins and outs of New York City Criminal Law